RpNation/bbcode/README.md

 | Paragraph Indent                          | Line Break      |                  |                    |
 | HTML Comment                              |                 |                  |                    |

-The goal of this repo and plugin is to provide users with the BBCode suite that they have been used when it comes to using our site before our migration to Discourse and make sure that old posts rebake correctly.
+The goal of this repo and plugin is to provide users with the BBCode suite that they have grown accustomed to when it comes to using our site before our migration to Discourse and make sure that old posts rebake correctly.
 Above in the chart is marked our status on each BBCode which will hopefully co-exist in tandom even with the markdown/htlm versions provided in the box experience by the Discourse Software.

+## Credit
-Credit: ❤️ to Nikolay Kost (JiLiZART) for BBob [GitHub - JiLiZART/BBob: ⚡️Blazing-fast js-bbcode-parser, bbcode js, that transforms and parses to AST with plugin support in pure javascript, no dependencies](https://github.com/JiLiZART/BBob)
+ ❤️ to Nikolay Kost (JiLiZART) for BBob [GitHub - JiLiZART/BBob: ⚡️Blazing-fast js-bbcode-parser, bbcode js, that transforms and parses to AST with plugin support in pure javascript, no dependencies](https://github.com/JiLiZART/BBob)

 ## Steps to start local Discourse docker